ChromexUnderscore/OriginsTweaks/README.md

 + Feline can break Stone 50% slower when not under the effect of strength.
 Some stone blocks can't be broken without strength.
 + Claws deal stone-sword-level damage when sharp, needs to be resharpened using logs, wool or carpet.
-+ Huntable animals can be sensed by felines, and are more nourishing
++ Huntable animals can be sensed by felines, and are more nourishing.
 </details>

 <details><summary>Merling</summary>